Xgamer911/Synack_SparkySetup/README.md

 ![AWSwork3](https://github.com/user-attachments/assets/b661a163-6320-4708-94e3-2b46782be981)

-Unfortunetely this is where I am stuck at.
+Unfortunately this is where I am stuck at.
 Whenever I attempt to use the registration code, I get an error telling me that this device is not authorized.
 I will update this page when I get a fix action.